0xC-M0NK3Y/elf-loader/README.md

 It's an x86_64 linux assembly written loader,
 that can load **statically linked, position independant executable**, elf.
+does not handle elf that use an interpreter
 (https://www.cs.cmu.edu/afs/cs/academic/class/15213-f00/docs/elf.pdf x86 elf in documentation, but basically the same)

 It take an elf, does a very minimalistic parsing,